ledwell/BC-RANSAC/README.md

 # **Homography Estimation - Comparison of RANSAC and its Variants**
 ## About this Project
+Structure from Motion (SFM) is the process of estimating a 3D model from a set of 2D images.
+SFM can be used in applications such as 3D scannning and visualization.
+We focused our reseached on SFM in UAV application.
+However, due to the scope of our project being to large compared to the time we had, we decided to consider Homography, which can be considered a part of the SFM pipeline.
+Homography relates the transformation between two views in the same planer surface.
+These steps are used in the first few steps of the SFM pipeline.
 ## Operating System
 - Windows
 - Linux